aerokube/ggr/README.md

 ...
 </qa:browsers>
 ```
 Here we define a list of browser names, their versions and default version for each browser.
 Each version has one or more regions (in cloud term, i.e. data centers).
-Every region contains on or more hosts.
+Every region contains one or more hosts.
 Each host defined in XML should have Selenium listening on specified port.
 The XML namespace is needed to be fully compatible with [original](http://github.com/seleniumkit/gridrouter) Java GridRouter implementation.

 ### Configuration File Locations
 1) Default users file locations are: ```.htpasswd``` for standalone binary and ```/etc/grid-router/users.htpasswd``` for Docker image.